Numbs part of your body for a short time so surgery or another medical procedure can be done.

 - Some medicines can affect how procaine works.
 Tell your doctor if you are also using any of the following:

 - Sulfa drug

 - Phenothiazine medicine (such as chlorpromazine, perphenazine, promethazine, prochlorperazine, thioridazine)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease (such as heart rhythm problems or heartblock), or blood pressure problem.
+- Tell your doctor if you are allergic to sulfites or if you have heart disease, heart block, heart rhythm problems, circulation problems, or high or low blood pressure.